University Policies and Procedures

 Registration and Documentation

-To receive accommodations, assistive technology, and/or auxiliary aides, students must schedule an appointment with the Office of Disability Services Director to register for services.
+To receive accommodations, assistive technology, and/or auxiliary aides, students must schedule an appointment with the Office of Accessibility and Accommodations director to register for services.
 Web conferencing can be arranged for students who have long travel distances, take online courses, or are attending classes at remote campus locations.
-Students will need to schedule this initial appointment either through email or telephone contact to the Office of Disability Services director.
+Students will need to schedule this initial appointment either through email or telephone contact to the Office of Accessibility and Accommodations director.
 At this initial meeting, students need to provide documentation of their need for reasonable accommodations, assistive technology, and/or auxiliary aids/services.

 Please note that the H.E.L.P.
 Center and Autism Center’s College Program have different intake procedures for students.
 Please contact them directly.